Russian markets take fright on Putin threat to Ukraine

 "We were not ready for this, we have not stocked up," said a teller at a small exchange, adding that her booth, which is open 24 hours a day, ran out of dollars by Sunday morning.

-(Additional reporting by Daria Korsunskaya, Zlata Garasyuta, Vladimir Abramov, Vladimir Soldatkin, Ian Bateson, Polina Devitt and Jason Bush; Writing by Lidia Kelly; Editing by Jeremy Gaunt and Philippa Fletcher)
+(Additional reporting by Daria Korsunskaya; Ian Bateson, Zlata Garasyuta, Polina Devitt and Jason Bush; Writing by Lidia Kelly; Editing by Jeremy Gaunt and Giles Elgood)